cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 You can now store the URL of the place "Het Depot" (`https://io.uitdatabank.be/place/8248e289-c986-4006-902f-b0616dcbcde7`) in your application to reuse it as `location.@id` in the `POST /events` request of the event(s) that you want to create.

-### Searching existing locations within the entry form
+### Searching existing locations within your entry form

 In this solution you directly integrate with the UiTdatabank Search API in your own entry form.